indraniel/indraniel.github.io/_annex/posts/python-partials.md

                 counts['spaced'] += 1
         print(counts)

-I was interested in how this script was written.
-The script is liberally using two aspects of python's functional features: _generators_ and _[partials][4]_.
+Being a python neophyte, I was interested in how this script was written.
+The script is liberally using two aspects of python's functional features:
+_generators_ and _[partials][4]_.

 Partials
 --------